OpenArCloud/SpatialDDS-spec/SpatialDDS-1.2-full.md

 ### **2.1 Core SpatialDDS**

 The Core profile defines the essential building blocks for representing and sharing a live world model over DDS.
 It focuses on a small, stable set of concepts: pose graphs, 3D geometry tiles, blob transport for large payloads, and geo-anchoring primitives such as anchors, transforms, and simple GeoPoses.
 The design is deliberately lightweight and codec-agnostic: tiles reference payloads but do not dictate mesh formats, and anchors define stable points without tying clients to a specific localization method.
+All quaternion fields follow the OGC GeoPose component order `(x, y, z, w)` so orientation data can flow between GeoPose-aware systems without reordering.
 By centering on graph \+ geometry \+ anchoring, the Core profile provides a neutral foundation that can support diverse pipelines across robotics, AR, IoT, and smart city contexts.

 ### **2.2 Discovery**